 04 Oct Level UP: 4 Essential Tips on How To Prepare for Your Dream Career

-So, how do you beat the odds and nail that job that puts springs on your feet each morning as you go to work?
+But, how do you beat the odds to nail a job that puts springs in your step each morning as you go to work?

-We invited an Executive Trainer and an HR Director to September edition of #SFANLiveChat to weigh in on how job seekers can prepare for and find careers they love — or let it find them (Take a peek at a recap of the previous edition)
+We invited an Executive Trainer and an HR Director to the September edition of #SFANLiveChat to weigh in on how job seekers can prepare for and find careers they love — or let it find them.
+Take a peek at a recap of the previous edition.

-Marricke Gane Kofi is a Donor Consultant/Executive Trainer at Marricke Gane Consulting Ltd while Lexy Boahene is the founder of LX HR Solutions, an HR company that helps Ghanaians in Diaspora find work back home.
-Below are exclusive insights from the chat — on how to determine your career path, stay visible to recruiters, and eventually get hired.
+Marricke Gane Kofi is a Donor Consultant/Executive Trainer at Marricke Gane Consulting Ltd. Simultaneously, Lexy Boahene is the founder of LX HR Solutions, an HR company helps Ghanaians in Diaspora find work back home.
+Below are exclusive insights from the chat — on how to decide your career path, stay visible to recruiters, and get hired.

 1. Understand what a career is and be clear about what you want.

 There’s a difference between having a job and having a career.
 A job is something you get to do to make a living — to earn money — while a career is like a calling.
 “In my view, a career is something you are wired for, love doing, and that adds value to you and others both financially and otherwise,” Marricke explains.

 In a job, you do whatever the boss says and try as much as possible to be in his good books, but you go above and beyond your job description in a career.
 Your primary focus is not on doing the barest least to earn a paycheck.
 You take the initiative and do the job as though the company belongs to you.